 MS-LS with concentration in Archival Studies

-NOTE: Students who enrolled in the program prior to Spring 2022 should consult the following page for the degree requirements for the MS-LS with concentration in Archival Studies & Imaging Technology.
+NOTE: Students who enrolled in the program from spring 2022 to summer 2024 should consult the following page for the Archival Studies concentration requirements and prior to spring 2022 should consult the this page for the degree requirements for the MS-LS with concentration in Archival Studies & Imaging Technology.

 The Archival Studies concentration is intended to prepare graduates to work with archives and records management careers.
 The program includes the production archival and preservation of records, photographs, digital images, digital information databases, medical records, etc. It equips students with important skill sets for current and future library and museum information professionals.
 In addition, the program prepares individuals to assume positions as experts in the broader markets of libraries, archives, and information centers.
 An integral part of the educational experience for the students enrolled in the program is the opportunity to work as interns at area museums, archives, and information centers.